 Capture better leads with online tools

 Word-of-mouth marketing is a cornerstone of real estate.
-However it’s also important for agents to actively seek out leads on their own - and well, this can be a real challenge sometimes.
+However it’s also important for agents to actively seek out and nurture real - estate leads on their own - and well, this can be a real challenge sometimes.

 Real Geeks is a sales and marketing proptech solution that provides a home valuation tool for real estate websites, which then converts into seller leads.

 It’s work like this.
 Potential clients enter their address and sign up to view their home valuation report.
 They’ll receive monthly updates to keep them coming back to the real estate website, and the agency gets to add the potential seller’s contact information to their list of hot leads.

 Real Geeks also offers a CRM to help manage and nurture leads, in-house marketing services, and help with Facebook ads, among other things.

 For real estate agencies that work with rental properties, finding great tenants can be stressful.
 Property management platforms can help take off some of the load.